 5. High Sierra Running Slow

-If your Mac with High Sierra freezes up on you, then first wait for a while, it might respond on its own.
+If your Mac with High Sierra freezes upon you, then first wait for a while, it might respond on its own.
 If it doesn’t, reboot your Mac.
-Some of the users might feel Mac responds slow after they updated it to macOS High Sierra.
+Some of the users might feel Mac responds slowly after they updated it to macOS High Sierra.
 You need to optimize your computer and Cleanup My Systweak will help you with it.
-Else, you could also figure out what could be the reason of High Sierra running slow.
+Else, you could also figure out what could be the reason for High Sierra running slow.

 You can delete cache files to clear up the memory as well.
 To do that, follow the below steps: